codingnninja/koras/docs/documentations/get-started.md

 } from "https://cdn.jsdelivr.net/npm/@codingnninja/render/dist/esm/render.min.js";
 ```

-Now, you can enjoy all the goodies that come with $render.jsx.
+Now, you can enjoy all the goodies that come with Koras.jsx.

 ## Quick Demo - Counter with $select (Browser)